VWO Logo

 7. The trifecta: Research, analysis, and people skills

-Setting up successful tests requires getting into the minds of your target audience, which takes research, analysis, and people skills.
 As president and founder of Creative Thirst Bobby Hewitt says, “It’s more than just curiosity, it’s empathy + curiosity + psychology + data + … so the single most important tool is ‘you.’”

 8. The turtle (not the hare)

 It can take many experiments to find winning tests.
 Some of the best CROs experience months of failed experiments and statistically insignificant tests before hitting the jackpot.
-With each test, they learned something valuable, and by continuing to experiment, they eventually achieved the wins they were looking for.

 9. The unicorn

-Mastering CRO and getting hired for it requires a skill set a cut-above above and beyond most other marketing disciplines.
+Mastering CRO and getting hired for it requires a skill set a cut above and beyond most other marketing disciplines.
 In today’s world, this is often described as the ‘M-shaped Marketer.’
-Finding all of these skills and traits in one person is a rare combination.

 If you’re looking for a CRO specialist with these skills, a great place to begin your CRO talent hunt is on AngelList or Growth Talent Network.